 From Virginia Beach to Milton Keynes, green roofs are spreading.
-Over the last two weeks there have been a number of stories about green roofs sheds.
+Over the last few years there have been a number of stories about green roofs sheds.
 We like green roofs shed.
 It i, after all, the purpose of the guide to support people in creating them.
 Both of these projects used reclaimed wood to make the structure beneath the soil and plants.

 Virginia Beach – green roof shed

 Emily Archer, a Landscape architect, fulfilled one of her inner “geek” dreams by installing a green roof on a new shed in her backyard.
 She was inspired partly by a book that John Little and I help to write: “Small Green Roofs: Low-Tech Options for Homeowners with Nigel Dunnett and Edmund C. Snodgrass.
 In the book we relate stories of ordinary homeowners who put green roofs on their sheds, garages and other little structures as well as on their houses.